Congratulations! We are excited to welcome you to UConn Nation!

 The University has partnered with Google Apps for Education for its email system.
 All official correspondences from the University will be sent to this address.

-Paying your admission deposit lets us know that you intend to enroll at UConn, and secures your place.
-You may pay your deposit online in your applicant portal using a credit card or electronic check.
+Paying your enrollment fee lets us know that you intend to enroll at UConn, and secures your place.
+You may pay your enrollment fee online in your applicant portal using a credit card or electronic check.

-Your deposit can also be paid by personal check or money order.
+Your enrollment fee can also be paid by personal check or money order.
 Checks should be made payable to "University of Connecticut" and must include your NetID number on your payment method.
 Payment made by mail should be sent to:

 The University of Connecticut